This post is about whether concerns about the election results are legitimate.

 And if someone asked you, “Who do you think will vote more by mail-in ballot or in early voting stations, Democrat or Republican?”
 You would have likely said “Democrats”.
 And you would have been right.

-Given all this information, let’s say someone further asked you, “Given what you know about who is likely to vote in person and who is likely to vote by mail, as the ballots get counted, who will it seems is the winner on election day and why?”
+Consider all this information.
+And let’s say someone further asked you, “Consider what you know about who is likely to vote in person and who is likely to vote by mail.
+As the ballots get counted, who will it seem is the winner on election day and why?”

 You would likely answer, “It will appear on election day that President Trump won.
-That is because the votes counted on election day were likely predominantly cast by Republicans since Trump discouraged his supporters from mail-in votes.
-So they were more likely to vote in person than Democrats, who were more likely to vote by mail because of COVID concerns.”
+That is because the votes counted on election day were likely predominantly cast by Republicans.
+That is because Trump discouraged his supporters from mail-in votes.
+So, they were more likely to vote in person than Democrats.
+And Democrats were more likely to vote by mail because of COVID concerns.”

 Photo by visuals, courtesy of Unsplash

-And let’s say someone further asked you, “Why might the election night count not be an accurate reflection of the final count?”
-You would probably reply, “It might not be an accurate reflection because in states or counties that were more Democrat, a majority of the Democratic votes would not be counted until the day after (or next several days after) the election.”
+And let’s say someone further asked you the following question.
+“Why might the election night count not be an accurate reflection of the final count?”
+You would probably reply the following way.
+“It might not be an accurate reflection.
+That is because in states or counties that were more Democrat, a majority of the Democratic votes would not be counted until the day after.
+Or they might not be counted until several days after the election.”

-If you answered this way, which is a reasonable way to answer given the voting behavior the President urged, good for you.
+If you answered this way, which is a reasonable way to answer given the facts discussed, good for you.
 You would have done a great job of describing something called an Election Mirage that some folks warned about before the election.

 If a state had a lot of people who voted at early polling centers, for instance, these folks tended to be more Democrat.
-And if this state allowed these votes to be counted first, it would appear on election night that Biden was much further ahead.
+And if the state allowed these votes to be counted first, it would appear on election night that Biden was much further ahead.
 This would change as election officials tallied Republican votes on election day.
 This would be a Blue Mirage.